akeneo/pim-docs/cookbook/rule/general_information_on_rule_format.rst

 This action assigns values to an attribute.

-Two parameters are required, two other are optional.
+Two parameters are required, two others are optional.
  - field : attribute code.
  - locale : local code for which value is assigned (optional).
  - scope : channel code for which value is assigned (optional).